Women with text "let's talk abortion"

 What are the societal impacts of ACEs?

 ACEs are strongly associated, in a dose–response fashion, with some of the most common and serious health and social conditions facing our society, including nine of the 10 leading causes of death in the United States, and with earlier mortality.
+In addition, ACEs are associated with our most pressing social problems, including learning, developmental, and behavior problems, high school noncompletion, unemployment, poverty, homelessness, and felony charges.

 What are the costs associated with ACEs?

+A recent estimate based on 2013 expenditures revealed that ACEs cost California $112.5 billion overall annually ($10.5 billion in personal healthcare spending and $102 billion in years of productive life lost), and will cost over $1.2 trillion in the next 10 years.
 The high prevalence of ACEs in California, along with the intergenerational accumulation of impacts for individuals, families, and communities, have resulted in a public health crisis, with the greatest impacts on already disadvantaged individuals and communities.
 The time to act on this crisis is now.

-About ACEs Aware Initiative
+ACEs Aware Initiative

-The Office of the California Surgeon General and the California Department of Health Care Services (DHCS) are leading a first-in-the-nation statewide effort to screen children and adults for Adverse Childhood Experiences (ACEs) in primary care, and to treat the impacts of toxic stress with trauma-informed care.
+The Office of the California Surgeon General and the Department of Health Care Services (DHCS) are leading a first-in-the-nation statewide effort to screen children and adults for Adverse Childhood Experiences (ACEs) in primary care, and to treat the impacts of toxic stress with trauma-informed care.
 The ACEs Aware initiative, implemented by the UCLA/UCSF ACEs Aware Family Resilience Network (UCAAN) is built on the consensus of scientific evidence demonstrating that early detection and evidence-based intervention improve outcomes.

 Roadmap for Resilience: